 I love my kids to no end.
 While I would love to say I’ve never broken this rule, that’d be a flat out LIE!
-The stress of getting everyone to where they need to be on time is painful, but one thing I’ve learned and remind myself of DAILY is that starting a day with yelling isn’t going to get things done any quicker.
+The stress of getting everyone to where they need to be on time is painful, but one thing I’ve learned and reminded myself of DAILY is that starting a day with yelling isn’t going to get things done any quicker.
 There is no point in working myself up and getting the kids even more upset on days that just aren’t happening like we need them to.

 Make sure to tell your kids you love them.
 Hug them tightly.
 But stick to a schedule and encourage with love and grace.
-This will not only help your day get off to a great start, but theirs as well!
+This will not only help your day get off to a great start but theirs as well!